maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 ## Allocations Documentation

-Full documentation on how to record Allocations in the Chargify UI can be located [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404527849997).
-It is focused on how allocations operate within the Chargify UI.It goes into greater detail on how the user interface will react when recording allocations.
+Full documentation on how to record Allocations in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24251883961485-Component-Allocations-Overview).
+It is focused on how allocations operate within the Advanced Billing UI.It goes into greater detail on how the user interface will react when recording allocations.

 This documentation also goes into greater detail on how proration is taken into consideration when applying component allocations.